 Since 1991 the glacier has lost more than 5 m of thickness and has retreated significantly.
 The mass balance loss has been most pronounced during El Nino periods, thus 2009 should not be a good year for Zongo Glacier.
-La Nina’s are associated with positive or only slightly negative mass balance, 2008 should have been a better year.
+La Nina’s are associated with positive or only slightly negative mass balance.
 The ongoing mass balance loss has led to retreat of 184 meters of this glacier from 1996-2005.
 A comparison of satellite images from 2004-2008 indicate a retreat of 70-75 meters, this is consistent with the reported retreat rate of 18 meters per year.
 The glacier has withdrawn from the new glacier lake formed from the ongoing glacier retreat in the 1990’s.
 The images below are focussed on the terminus in 2004 and in 2008, note the retreat from the lake shore.

 Zongo Glacier continues to have an accumulation zone, a necessary essential for glacier survival, and unlike the nearby Chacaltaya Glacier which has disappeared in 2009, it will exist for sometime.
 The Chacaltaya Glacier is a small glacier, like 80% of the glaciers in this region of the Cordillera Real, and its disappearance puts more pressure on the water resources provided by the larger remaining glaciers such as Zongo Glacier.